 SharePoint Server Monitoring with SysKit – On-Demand Webinar

-In this video, we will discuss how SysKit can help you monitor your SharePoint environment: Learn how to monitor specific SharePoint roles by tracking their performance counters, services, and SharePoint site metrics such as full page load or search indexing rate.
-Detect changes in SharePoint Server configuration and receive real-time alerts for any potential issues in your environment.
+This webinar was all about helping SharePoint admins with their daily tasks.
+SharePoint is a complex environment with many aspects that require constant monitoring, and we’re giving you the way to do it easy and efficient.
+In webinar demo, we discuss how to monitor specific SharePoint roles by tracking their performance counters, services, and SharePoint site metrics such as full page load or search indexing rate.
+Also, we show you how to detect changes in SharePoint Server configurations and receive real-time alerts for any potential issues in your environment.

-SysKit, created by Acceleratio Ltd., is a powerful monitoring and administration tool that tracks server performance, IT assets, licenses, applications, and user activities to make your life as a system admin more enjoyable.
-SysKit supports SharePoint, SQL, Windows Servers, Citrix XenApp, Remote Desktop Services, RD Gateways, and workstations.

 Follow @DABCC Follow @douglasabrown